oeggy03/tp/docs/UserGuide.md

 **:information_source: Additional Information**<br>

-* Only companies with internships will be shown, regardless if a time period is specified.<br>
+* Only companies with internships will be shown, regardless if a time period is specified<br>

 * If a time period is specified, only internships that have interviews within the specified time period will be considered when sorting<br>